Linux-For-Everyone/contribute-foss/README.md

 ### Limitations

+[Consider Removing]
-Doing the research for this article, I discovered that every distro does things a little differently.
+Doing the research for the original article, I discovered that every distro does things a little differently.
 I can help you generate some ideas for *how* to contribute, but finding *where* to get started may require some independent sleuthing on your part.
 Each project has minor to major deviations in how they do things, whether that's documentation, bug reporting, submitting artwork or helping with translation.

 My general advice: if something on this page sparks your imagination, visit your favorite project's website and look for "How To Contribute" or "Get Involved" links (I've included a few near the end of this article).
 Failing that, track down their contact information, jump into an IRC or Telegram chat and contact them directly.

 My second piece of advice: I can guarantee that no matter your skillset, you *can* make a difference.
 If you have the time and the drive, do it!

-Along those lines, I plan to take the basic information from this article and turn it into a Wiki document that anyone can edit.
-Ultimately the goal is to create a one-stop destination for anyone looking to contribute to all the wonderful open source software and distro projects out there.
-[Watch my Twitter](http://twitter.com/killyourfm) for developments on that front.

 ## Identifying How You Can Help

-Before we get into it, Ubuntu Budgie's Krysak offers up some great advice for folks struggling to identify where or how they can help:
+Ubuntu Budgie's Krysak offers up some great advice for folks struggling to identify where or how they can help:

 > "I think people have a bad habit of looking at what they cannot do versus what they can do.
 Because everyone just assumes that programming is what you need to do to be a contributor.
 Is having more people writing code a good thing?
 Absolutely, but so many other things either bring value to the project or free up the programming people to do other things.
 A great first step is look at what your own skills are at your day job.
 Look for a commonality.
 What's a problem you solved in your day job?
 Any accomplishments that could be replicated elsewhere?
 Are there any skills that you are learning that you want to refine within the open source software world?"

 ### Marketing And Advocacy

 There's ample room for improvement with regards to Desktop Linux marketing.
-In my "[Linux MarketingSucks](http://www.forbes.com/sites/jasonevangelho/2019/05/07/linux-marketing-sucks-a-rant-about-distros-messaging-and-that-sexy-windows-terminal-trailer/)" article I highlighted a few successes and failures in that department.
-That's why this category shoots straight to the top of this list.

-And it's an interesting topic, because although most projects need marketing, my observation is they don't know *exactly what *they need.
+And it's an interesting topic, because although most projects need marketing, my observation is they don't know *exactly what* they need.
 Some have little to no marketing to begin with.

 Exposure is invaluable, and there are numerous ways to assist here.
 Maybe your favorite distro could benefit from an Instagram account that does nothing but show off eye candy a few times per week.
 Perhaps they could use additional team members on their Telegram, Facebook or Twitter accounts to *engage consistently* with the community.